rgehrsitz/rpgo/REFACTORING_STATUS.md

 # FERS Calculator Refactoring Status

+## Status: ✅ COMPLETE (October 2025)

-This document summarizes the progress made in making the FERS retirement calculator generic to support flexible household compositions beyond the original hardcoded Robert/Dawn scenario.
+This document summarizes the completed refactoring that made the FERS retirement calculator fully generic to support flexible household compositions with any participant names, eliminating all hardcoded "Robert/Dawn" references.

 ## Completed Phase 1: Foundational Code and Data Refactoring ✅